WSOP Player of the Year 2026: Standings, Points System and Full History

 Deeb’s point was that consistency across a full schedule matters more than individual headline wins.
 His 2025 and 2026 campaigns both reflect that philosophy.

-All-time bracelet leader Phil Hellmuth is not in the current standings after withdrawing from WSOPE 2026 for personal reasons.
+All-time bracelet leader Phil Hellmuth sits outside the current top 10 after cashing 14th in the PPC ($109,459) and playing several Las Vegas events.
 He has finished runner-up in the POY race four times (2006, 2011, 2012, 2021) without ever winning.
-He could enter the race during the Las Vegas leg.

 Dark Horses From Prague